 In addition to this new D&D campaign we are just getting underway, I also still want to do a mini-campaign with the high level dudes left over from the Night Below campaign I ended two years ago.
 The players seem very attached to these characters, and it seems a shame to not do the occasional outing with them, despite my mild dislike for high level play.

-Anyway, back to the real gaming, and fuck all that other mess.
 So we in the group have started my new AD&D 1st edition campaign, and the characters seem like a lot of fun so far.
 So my gaming wish list for lucky number 2013 is to do a bunch of this AD&D campaign, a smattering of the high level AD&D, More Call of Cthulhu here and there, a continuance of KOTOR later in the year, and…heaven forbid…maybe sneak a little Champions in?
 That would be a damn good gaming year for me.

 So Cal native, grew up at the beach surfing and playing sports.
 Got into comics around age 7.
 Started playing Dungeons and Dragons in my early teens, and have gamed on and off over the decades, usually as DM/GM.
 I play the highland bagpipes, drums, and occasionally work at California Ren Faires with my hippy world music friends.